 The King Who Bore the Sword

-Daemon Blackfyre was the bastard son of Daena Targaryen and Aegon IV.
-Daemon swayed half the kingdom to support his claim to the Iron Throne against King Daeron II in a war called the Blackfyre Rebellion.
-He was the first and greatest of the Blackfyre Pretenders.
-As a bastard, Daemon bore the arms of House Targaryen with the colours reversed: a black three-headed dragon on a red field.
-Thus he became known as "the Black Dragon."
+Daemon was the first and greatest of the five Blackfyre Pretenders.
+As a bastard of House Targaryen Daemon bore the arms of House Targaryen with the colors reversed: a black three-headed dragon on a red field.
+Thus he became known as the Black Dragon.

 Daemon matured into a man of considerable charm and strength, mastering all weapons of the battlefield, but with the sword Blackfyre in hand he was said to fight like the Warrior himself.
 He won friends easily and women were drawn to him.